Columbus Birth Injury Lawyer

 - The injury resulted from their failure to provide the proper level of care.

-How a Columbus Birth Injury Attorney Can Help
+How a Columbus Birth Injury Lawyer Can Help

-To obtain the maximum recovery in your birth injury claim, you need an attorney with the expertise, resources, and determination to advocate aggressively on your and your family’s behalf.
+To obtain the maximum recovery in your birth injury claim, you need a lawyer with the expertise, resources, and determination to advocate aggressively on your and your family’s behalf.
 The Columbus birth injury lawyers at Slater & Zurz will do everything within our power to hold the negligent party responsible for their actions and recover the much-needed compensation you are entitled to.
 We will provide superior legal representation throughout the birth injury claims process by:

 - Making sure you or your child receives the highest level of medical care

 - Ensuring we are readily available to you and your family to answer any questions and address any concerns